ali-rantakari/peg-markdown-highlight/README.md

 MSVC does not support some of the GNU extensions the code uses, but it should compile it nicely as C++ (just change the extensions to `.cpp` or set some magic switch in the project settings to get the same effect).
+You may need to insert the following to the beginning of `markdown_parser.c`:

+    #include "stdafx.h"